German carmakers condemn use of monkeys in diesel fumes study

-FRANKFURT (Reuters) - German carmakers Daimler BMW and Volkswagen (VOWG_p.DE) on Saturday denounced a scientific experiment which exposed monkeys to toxic diesel fumes, the latest aftershock from an exhaust-rigging scandal rocking the auto industry.
+FRANKFURT (Reuters) - German carmakers Daimler (DAIGn.DE) BMW (BMWG.DE) and Volkswagen (VOWG_p.DE) on Saturday denounced a scientific experiment which exposed monkeys to toxic diesel fumes, the latest aftershock from an exhaust-rigging scandal rocking the auto industry.

 The New York Times on Friday said German carmakers had used the European Research Group on Environment and Health in the Transport Sector, also known as EUGT, to commission a study designed to defend the use of diesel following revelations that the fuel’s exhaust fumes were carcinogenic.